mrachinskiy/booltron/README.md

 Booltron—super add-on
 ===========================

-Booltron—super addon for super fast booleans.
+Booltron—super add-on for super fast booleans.

 How to install